A complete guide to calculating your rates, figuring out your costs, and confidently charging what your work is actually worth.

 ⭐ $72/hour (rounded)

-This is the hour price your client should pay before any service calculation.
+This is the hourly rate your client should pay you before calculating the working hours.

 Step 6: Calculate the Price of Each Service

-Now that we have your hourly rate, we can calculate the price of anything.
+Now that we have your hourly rate, we can price anything.

 Here are examples: